SoftwareAG/c8y-docs/content/edge-k8s/edge-k8s-troubleshooting-bundle/edge-k8s-external-IP-of-c8y-core-service-is-pending.md

 layout: redirect
 ---

-External IP is not assigned to the `cumulocity-core` service.
+The external IP is not assigned to the `cumulocity-core` service.

 Output of `kubectl get service cumulocity-core -n c8yedge`: